rezojoglidze/RJSwiftMacros/README.md

 # RJSwiftMacros

-RJSwiftMacros is a Swift package that provides macros for generating coding keys and handling coding key properties and ignored keys.
-These macros help simplify the process of creating and managing `CodingKeys` in your Swift structs.
+RJSwiftMacros is a Swift package that provides macros.
+Such as generating coding keys and handling coding key properties and ignored keys.

 ## Features